Joshua-Stradling/drmario64-mods/README.md

-# Dr. Mario 64 Decompilation (Base Fork)
+# Dr. Mario 64 NES Mechanics Mod

-This branch is a matching decomp of Dr. Mario 64.
-No gameplay modifications have been added here.
-It is used as a base to build on in the other branches.
+This mod changes the speed and timing of the capsules to be more consistent with the NES version of Dr. Mario.

 ### Based On